Please visit the website to find everything you need to know about how to get here, what's open and what to expect from your visit.

 Ferry trip

 Your Brownsea adventure starts with a ferry trip.
-Head to the ‘Planning your visit’ section for information on getting here from Poole Quay or Sandbanks.
-Ferries depart from Poole Quay and Sandbanks Jetty.
+Head to the ‘Planning your visit’ section for information on getting here from Poole Quay.
+Ferries depart from Poole Quay.
+All visitors, including members, will be required to pay the ferry fare to the boat operator.

 Opening Times